Gourav-Sedhai/ANN/README.md

 # ANN
 Example on ANN.
 --------------
 Deep Learning example on ANN.
-Here the model prdict if the customer will leave the bank or not.
+Here the model prdict if the customer will leave the bank or not based on the profile of customer.